On Support Recovery with Sparse CCA: Information Theoretic and Computational Limits: Mathematical Formalism

 Sometimes we will consider a sub-model of $\mod$ where each $\PP\in\mod$ is Gaussian.
 This model will be denoted by $\modG$, where ``$G$" stands for the Gaussian assumption.
-Some remarks on the modelling assumptions A1---A5 are in order, which we provide next.
+Some remarks on the modeling assumptions A1---A5 are in order, which we provide next.

 \begin{enumerate} \item[A1.]
 We begin by noting that we do not require $X$ and $Y$ to be jointly sub-Gaussian.
-Moreover, the individual sub-Gaussian assumption itself is common in the $s_x,s_y\lesssim\sqrt{n}/\log(p+q)$ regime in the SCCA literature \citep{mai, gao2017}.
+Moreover, the individual sub-Gaussian assumption itself is common in the $s_x,s_y\lesssim\sqrt{n}/\log(p+q)$ regime in the SCCA literature (cf. \cite{mai, gao2017,laha2021}).
+Our proof techniques depend crucially on the sub-Gaussian assumption.
+We also anticipate that the results derived in this paper will change under the violation of this assumption.
 For the sharper analysis in the difficult regime ($\sqrt{n/\log{(p+q)}}\lesssim s_x,s_y\lesssim\sqrt{n}$), our proof techniques require the Gaussian model $\mP_G$ -- which is in parallel with \cite{deshpande2014}'s treatment of the sparse PCA in the corresponding difficult regime.
-In general, the Gaussian spiked model assumption in sparse PCA goes back to \cite{johnstone2001}, and is common in the PCA literature \citep{amini2009, boaz2015}. \item[A2-A4.]
-These assumptions are standard in the analysis of canonical correlations \citep{mai, gao2017}. \item[A5.]
+In general, the Gaussian spiked model assumption in sparse PCA goes back to \cite{johnstone2001}, and is common in the PCA literature (cf. \cite{amini2009, boaz2015}). \item[A2-A4.]
+These assumptions are standard in the analysis of canonical correlations (cf. \cite{mai, gao2017}). \item[A5.]
 This assumption concerns the gap between consecutive canonical correlation strengths.
-However we refer to this gap as ``Eigengap" because of its similarity with the Eigengap in the sparse PCA literature \citep[cf.][]{deshpande2014, jankova2018}.
+However, we refer to this gap as ``Eigengap" because of its similarity with the Eigengap in the sparse PCA literature (cf. \cite{deshpande2014, jankova2018}).
 This assumption is necessary for the estimation of the $i$-th canonical covariates.
 Indeed, if $\lambda_i=\lambda_{i+1}$ then there is no hope of estimating the $i$-th canonical covariates because they are not identifiable, and so support recovery also becomes infeasible.
 This assumption can be relaxed to requiring only $k$ many $\lambda_i$'s to be strictly larger than $\lambda_{i-1}$'s where $k\leq r$.
 In this case, we can recover the support of only the first $k$ canonical covariates. \end{enumerate}